What Is Newborn Screening?

 A small blood sample taken by pricking the baby's heel is tested.
 This happens before the baby leaves the hospital, usually at 1 or 2 days of age.
 Talk to your doctor about newborn screening if your baby was not born in a hospital.

 The blood sample should be taken after the first 24 hours of life.
 Some babies are tested within the first 24 hours, though, because sometimes moms and newborns are discharged within 1 day.
-If this happens, experts recommend taking a repeat sample no more than 1 to 2 weeks later.
+If this happens, experts recommend taking a repeat sample after the baby is more than 24 hours old.
 Some states routinely do two tests on all infants.

 When Are the Results Ready?